jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

       Re-build the menu of valet from your commands. self
-      Show the valet self-maintenance sub menu. self test
+      Show the valet self-maintenance sub menu. self release
+      Release a new version of valet. self test
       Test your valet custom commands. self test-core